Pythonic-Rainbow/HUSB238A/README.md

     h238a.write_register_byte(CONTROL1, byte_control1);  // You can even write it to another address

     // 2.
-Register OOP - Register address is fixed, you can access a register by its fields Control1 control1;  // Address is fixed in the class h238a.read_register(&control1);
+Register OOP - Register address is fixed, you can access a register by its fields
+    #include "reg/AllRegisterImport.h"  // Recommended - one header for the entire RegOOP layer
+    Control1 control1;  // Address is fixed in the class
+    h238a.read_register(&control1);
     control1.enable(true);  // Access by fields